Eppo-exp/eppo-docs/docs/feature-flagging/randomization-sdk/index.md

 You may also use the SDK to test an experiment before launch.
 Each variation in Eppo has an allow-list of subjects who should always be assigned to the variation for testing purposes.
 The SDK downloads this allow-list from Eppo's servers to give assignments.

+To get started with the Randomization SDK, [create an API Key](./api-keys.md) and choose an SDK to use.

 ## Choosing an SDK

 Eppo has two types of SDKs:
 - [Client SDKs](./client-sdks/)
 - [Server SDKs](./server-sdks/)

 Client SDKs are intended to run on a user device such as a web browser.
-These SDKs usually assign variations for one subject, for example the user ID.
-Server SDKs are meant for use by a web server that runs on your own application infrastructure.
-Server SDKs may assign variations for multiple subjects and experiments.
+These SDKs usually assign variations for one subject - the device user.
+Server SDKs are meant for use by a web server that may serve multiple user requests at a time.